congomongo/congomongo/readme.markdown

 * validations
 * collection specific attributes
 * refactor coercion interface

-  one big function composition

-  inline everything
+* inline everything

 ### Feedback
-Congomongo is very much a work in progress, so if you've used, improved, or abused it I'd like to hear about it.
+CongoMongo is a work in progress.
+If you've used, improved, or abused it I'd love to hear about it.
 Drop me a line at spam_central.boekhoffa@spam_me_please.gmail.i_like_spam.com.